 Please note that students placed into the Pathways to Success program may not take intersession classes.
 Students desiring to enter LSUE in the fall intersession will instead begin coursework in the spring semester.

 Under specified conditions, undergraduate students who have interrupted their college careers for a period of at least three consecutive calendar years may declare academic bankruptcy.
 Under this policy, college-level work done at an earlier date is eliminated from computation of the grade-point average and cannot be applied toward a degree at LSU Eunice.
 Such work, however, will not be removed from students’ scholastic records and transcripts.
-Students qualifying for academic bankruptcy are admitted on scholastic probation.
+Students qualifying for academic bankruptcy are admitted on academic probation.
 Academic bankruptcy declared at any other institution will be evaluated on an individual basis upon the student’s admission to LSU Eunice.
 Students may obtain details on this policy from their academic division head.

 Transfer students meeting for the first time with an advisor should tell the advisor about their previous college record and ask if academic bankruptcy is a viable option.